JD Spicer Zeb Solicitors Banner Image

 Kidnapping involves a person (the kidnapper) taking or carrying away another person (the victim) either by force or by fraud, where the victim does not consent to being taken and the kidnapper has no lawful excuse for taking them.

-the unlawful and intentional or reckless restraint of a victim’s freedom of movement from a particular place.
+False imprisonment involves the unlawful and intentional or reckless restraint of a victim’s freedom of movement from a particular place.

 In many cases, an offence of kidnapping will lead to an offence of false imprisonment, where the victim is confined or detained after being taken or moved by the kidnapper.

-There exists a separate offence of child abduction, which may apply where the alleged victim is under 16.
+Aside from false imprisonment and kidnapping law, there exists a separate offence of child abduction, which may apply where the alleged victim is under 16.

 This offence may apply where someone who is connected to the child, such as a parent, takes them out of the UK without proper consent from everyone with parental responsibility for the child (e.g. the child’s other parent/s).